MicrosoftDocs/EMDocs/EMDocs/Solutions/protect-company-data-without-managing-devices.md

 >[!TIP]
 >For highly confidential data, protection can be extended even further to the file level with the protection technology used by Azure Information Protection: [Azure Rights Management (Azure RMS).](https://docs.microsoft.com/information-protection/understand-explore/what-is-azure-rms)

-## Allow only mobile apps that support Intune MAM policies to access Office 365 services
+## Allow only mobile apps that support app protection policies to access Office 365 services
 By default, all users and all apps have access to company information hosted by Exchange Online.
 With Intune you can easily control who and what apps are granted access by configuring app conditional access policies that restrict access to Office 365 services to only apps that support Intune’s app protection policies.
 For example, from [the Azure portal](https://portal.azure.com) you can create a policy that restricts access to Exchange Online to only certain groups and apps on Android and iOS whether the device is managed or not.

 - **Create an app protection conditional access policy to Exchange Online.** [These policies are created](https://docs.microsoft.com/intune/deploy-use/mam-ca-for-exchange-online) in the same place as the app protection polices discussed earlier.
 In addition to defining the apps allowed to access Exchange Online, you’ll also need to define user access groups to manage connections to Exchange Online.